Preschool & Elementary Summer Day Camps FAQ’s

 Where does camp take place?

-Camp takes place outside (weather permitting) and inside at Abiding Presence Lutheran Church.
+Camp takes place primarily outside (weather permitting) with a few workshops taking place inside at Abiding Presence Lutheran Church.
 Students will rotate to five or six workshop stations in our fenced off Playground area, on our back patio (entering through the church), in reserved spaces in the Parking Lot, or in our inside classrooms.
 In the case of inclement weather or heat index warnings we will remain open and move indoors for camp.

 What does a “typical” day at camp look like?